Sarah develops ideas into events, performances, and programs.

 Sarah was recently appointed Director of the Early Music Workshop at the Interlochen College of Creative Arts.
-Dates and details for the 2019 workshop are June 4-9.
+Due to Covid-19, the 2020 workshop was cancelled.
+See you in 2021!
 Find out more information here.
-Early Music Workshop Flyer 2019

 Sarah is Director of Development for Forgotten Clefs.
 The ensemble formed in 2014 to perform and promote Renaissance civic wind band music.
 Sarah also serves as Director of Community Outreach.
 In that capacity, she created Shawms and Stories outreach program, which brings musical story time to schools and community centers in South-Central Indiana.

 Sarah is a staff writer for Harmonia Early Music, a nationally radio program syndicated on over 140 stations.
 Additionally, Sarah works as a fill-in Classical Announcer for VPM, Virginia’s Home for Public Media.